Visit wuu73.org

 My Agent Workflow:

-- Execute with Cline: Paste the step-by-step task list into Cline, configured to use a stable and efficient model like GPT 4.1 (ideally via the cheap Copilot API).
+3. Execute with Cline: Paste the step-by-step task list into Cline, configured to use a stable and efficient model like GPT 4.1 or 4.1 Mini (its insanely great, seems about equal to regular 4.1, cost effective).
+The 4.1's have been trained to follow instructions well.

 Essentially: Use expensive/smart models (and the excellent free Gemini 2.5 Pro) to strategize and plan.
 Validate the plan by pasting it into 2-3 other free models (Deepseek R1, Claude on Poe if context allows) and ask "Is this good?
 Can you improve it or find flaws?".
 Then, use a stable workhorse like GPT 4.1 or Claude 3.5 within Cline to do the heavy lifting (coding).